fbuermann/CysteineScreen/README.md

 ## Choosing target residues

 First, let’s construct a list of residue numbers that we want to mutate to cysteine.
 We will target residues in the Smc coiled-coil arm.
 The arm is an antiparallel intramolecular coiled coil, which means that it is comprised of an N-terminal and a C-terminal helix that follow the canonical heptad repeat pattern of coiled coils.
-We will mutagenize the residues that do not mediate a contact between the helices, i.e. they are not at the **a** and **d** positions of the heptad repeat.
+We will mutagenize the residues that do not mediate a contact between the helices, i.e. which are not at the **a** and **d** positions of the heptad repeat.

 Let’s define a function that takes a residue range and a starting heptad position and writes out each residue together with its heptad position: